-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 When I was sent the new Kugoo Kirin B2 folding electric bike (courtesy of Geekbuying.com) I wasn’t quite sure how I’d get along with it.
-Bearing in mind, I’m just over 6ft tall and weigh over 17 stone, I was unsure how this seemingly diminutive folding ebike would handle my weight.
+Bearing in mind, I’m just over 6ft tall and weigh over 17 stone, I was unsure how this seemingly diminutive folding e-bike would handle my weight.
 I’m pleased to say that it’s a cracking little e-bike and great fun to ride – read my full review below for more information.

 kugoo kirin b2 folding ebike